 Alongside the exhibition, New Contemporaries will present a series of events developed in response to the exhibiting artists’ interests.
 To be the first to find out about upcoming events at the South London Gallery, sign up to our mailing list.

-– Eddy Frankel on Bloomberg New Contemporaries for
+– Eddy Frankel on Bloomberg New Contemporaries 2022 for Time Out

 - All spaces are well lit with low noise